 Instead, wrapping together expertise with the tool is the best way to differentiate yourself from other sellers.

-So you have to make your sales process more than a transaction.
-You have to make it a consultative experience.
+Make your sales process more than a transaction.
+Make it a consultative experience.
 You have to bring your expertise to the table.
 Which means that your sales rep has to be an expert in the area of your target customer’s problems.
 They have to know how to solve the problem and the person walking away from the demo needs to leave with a better understanding of how to solve your problem with or without your product.

 Over the years I have personally talked with several different companies about maintaining SEO for me.
 I only remember the names of two companies and have only recommended those two companies.
 Those companies are the one’s who helped me understand my SEO problem and who provided me with a solution that I could either do myself or employ them to do it for me.